 Ladies, were you able to run cross-country, marathons, and play on boys baseball and football teams?

 I'm here to say it wasn't always that way.
-For me, it all started when a Park District registrant told me--at age six--that I couldn't sign up for T-ball...because I was a girl!
-For a baseball-loving girl who regularly played in the neighborhood,this was crazy.
+A Park District registrant told me--at age six--that I couldn't sign up for T-ball...because I was a girl!
+For a baseball-loving tomboy who regularly played in the neighborhood,this was crazy.
 But this was the pre-Title IX era in the Chicago suburbs.
 Didn't know it at the time, but a passionate and tireless advocate was born that day.

 I've been so lucky in my life!